CRI Passthrough

 - Windows: containerd v2 ships a native Windows CRI implementation (Hyper-V isolated containers).
 A handful of CRI features that assume Linux semantics (cgroups, mount propagation flags) are no-ops or return errors – this mirrors upstream containerd behavior.

-- WSL-to-Windows: when the Windows host routes Linux jobs to the WSL worker,
+- In-VM containerd on Windows: when the Windows host routes Linux jobs to the Hyper-V Linux VM,

 ephemerd crictlon the host only sees the Windows containerd CRI.
-To inspect WSL-side Linux containers, usewsl -- ephemerd crictl ...inside the distro.
+To inspect Linux containers inside the VM, exec into the VM (viaephemerd debugexecor the VM’s console) and runephemerd crictl ...against the VM’s local containerd socket.

 Typical Debugging Workflow